vgmove/step-tools/README.md

   <img src=".meta/preview_1.png" width="800"/> <br>
 </div>

-Blender3D addon that automates the process of creating object blink animations.
+Blender3D addon that automates the process of creating object blink animations. <br>
 Created for use in technical animation.

 ## Features